Possible causes of low back pain during pregnancy:

 During the third trimester, the fetal head “drops down” and engages in the pelvis.
 This causes increased pelvic pressure and is more common with first pregnancies.

-Back discomfort may also occur if the fetal position is posterior (face up).
+Back discomfort may be worse if the fetus is in the posterior position (face up).

 9. Prior Deliveries